cultuurnet/apidocs/projects/uitdatabank/docs/content-scope.md

 * ✅ Online events

 ### Hotels, campsites, rooms or restaurants
-* ❌ Overnight stays, menus (e.g. a valentines menu in a restaurant)
+* ❌ Overnight stays, menus (e.g. a valentines' menu in a restaurant)
 * ✅ Leisure events, e.g. a concert or performance in a café.

 ### Activities where money and opportunity are central